 You moderated two masterclasses during Scala’s “What’s in Store for Retail Media Networks” event at DMEXCO.
 Can you describe that experience?

 I was impressed with the DMEXCO show overall.
 It’s a well attended show, focused on in-store and online digital marketing, with an emphasis on retail media this year.
-The Scala “What’s In Store for Retail Media” was a great event with participation from highly respected industry veterans representing retailers, agencies and solution providers.
+The Scala “What’s In Store for Retail Media Networks” was a great event with participation from highly respected industry veterans representing retailers, agencies and solution providers.
 We heard a wide range of perspectives on how the EMEA market is approaching in-store media.
 Earlier this year, STRATACACHE hosted a one-day in-store retail media network event in New York, as well as two more events in London and France.
 We’re giving retailers an important global view of how measurement, monetization, strategies and challenges are being tackled.

 What were your top three takeaways related to in-store retail media from the masterclasses you moderated and attended?